Disturbia (song): Live performances

 Rihanna performed "Disturbia" for first time at the 2008 MTV Video Music Awards.
 The song opened the show, and was performed after Britney Spears' opening speech.
 Rihanna performed it while revealing a leather "goth inspired" outfit.
 Together with the dancer troops, she performed a Thriller inspired dance, with glow sticks and leather props being used through the performance.
 About the performance, Brian Orloff from People commented that "after Britney left, the stage was ceded to a futuristic-looking Rihanna, who launched into her hit 'Disturbia' with a goth-theme."
 In 2011, according to poll made by Billboard, the performance was the tenth best ever on the MTV Video Music Awards.
 On September 19, 2008, Rihanna went to France, to perform "Disturbia" at Star Academy France.
 Following the performance of the song, Good Girl Gone Bad: Reloaded soared from number forty-three to number eleven and peaked at number eight the following week, becoming Rihanna's first album to reach the top ten in France.
 Rihanna also performed "Disturbia" at the NFL Pepsi Smash Super Bowl Bash in Tampa, Florida held the Thursday and Friday prior to the 2009 Super Bowl.
 It was the first song on the set-list that also featured other songs from her latest release Good Girl Gone Bad.
-The performance of the song featured a sample from White Stripes song "Seven Nation Army" and flames that shot up across the front of the stage.
+The performance of the song featured a sample from the White Stripes song "Seven Nation Army" and flames that shot up across the front of the stage.